 Learn more about the safety precautions at National Jewish Health.

-Although the CDC masking guidelines have eliminated the need for fully vaccinated people to wear a mask in most places, many settings, including health care, still require masks.
+Although CDC masking guidelines are not as strict for fully vaccinated people, health care settings such as National Jewish Health still require masks.
 Use these tips from our experts to safely put on and take off your mask, as well as care for cloth masks.
 Wash your mask thoroughly once you are home from your appointment.

 Remember to keep six or more feet between you and others wherever possible.
 At a doctor’s office, this may mean choosing to stand in the waiting room, instead of sitting, to be farther away from other patients.
 Learn more about social distancing.